Fabian0270/CoachBoard/README.md

-Anything that is really a calculation rather than plumbing lives in `shared/` as pure functions with no I/O and no DOM — the RPE chart, the velocity maths, the bar-path metrics, competition scoring.
-That keeps it unit-testable under a node-only test runner even when the thing it serves (optical-flow tracking, say) can only run in a browser.
+Anything that is really a calculation rather than plumbing lives in `shared/` as pure functions with no I/O and no DOM — the RPE chart, the velocity maths, the bar-path metrics, the joint angles, competition scoring.
+That keeps it unit-testable under a node-only test runner even when the thing it serves (optical-flow tracking or pose inference, say) can only run in a browser.
 Each of those modules carries its own sourcing in its header comment, so the reference values can be traced back to where they were published.